dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 28, 2020
+* Updates to Telligent sync for how fields are processed
+* Updates to email unsubscribe

 ## October 27, 2020
 * Handle deleting leads in automation action
 * Remove leads in batch should be by lead id